The Moody Foundation Flow Cytometry Facility

 How can I be trained to operate the instruments?

-- Part 1 includes the 1.5 hour Flow Basics lecture, which is held the first Wednesday of the month in the conference room (reservation required by completing the new user form).
+- Part 1 includes the 2 hours Flow Basics lecture, which is held the first Wednesday of the month in the conference room.

 - Part 2 takes place at an appropriate instrument using samples you have prepared to give you hands-on experience; we require one session of hands-on training before granting access.
 If needed, we will offer one more session free of charge.
 After that, you can decide if you would like to operate the instruments yourself, or take advantage of our drop-off service.